 “a heartfelt family story told with grace and humor,” Rose City Reader

-Grace Mattioli is the author of two novels–Olive Branches Don’t Grow On Trees (2012) and Discovery of an Eagle (2014), which both feature a quirky, dysfunctional, yet highly lovable family named the Grecos.
-Her forthcoming novel features the same family and is entitled The Bird that Sang in Color.
-She also published a small collection of short stories, The Brightness Index (2016).
+ABOUT THE AUTHOR Grace Mattioli is the author of three novels–Olive Branches Don’t Grow On Trees, Discovery of an Eagle, and The Bird that Sang in Color.
+All three novels feature a quirky, dysfunctional, yet highly lovable family named the Grecos.
+While entertaining and humorous, her works are intended to inspire readers to live happily with themes such as peacemaking, ceasing the day, and living authentically.
+She also published a small collection of short stories entitled The Brightness Index.

 - What is your forthcoming novel, The Bird that Sang in Color about?